cirosantilli/linux-cheat/desktop.md

 That directory may contain multiple versions of each icon, at various resolutions, color depths and styles, since icon themes can also change with DE settings. `hicolor/48x48` should contains lots of standard icons.

-## Default applications

-[xdg-open](xdg-open) is a popular XDG choice.

-This talks about how to allow users to choose their default application when opening certain types of file.

-There are many systems, and they have some degree of compatibility.

-`update-alternatives` and `/etc/alternatives` is an important Linux method of executable selection.

-#### update-mime-database

-shared-mime-info package.

-### gnome-open

-Gnome specific.
-Use `xdg-open` instead..

-### kde-open

-KDE specific.
-Use `xdg-open` instead..

-## logkeys

-Writes all key presses to a file.

-Great way to steal people's passwords if they use your computer.

-Start logging:

-    sudo logkeys -s

-End logging:

-    sudo logkeys -k

 ## IBus input methods

 Daemon for Chinese, Japanese, etc. input.